metosin/malli/README.md

 ## Schema Registry

-Schemas are looked up using a `malli.registry/Registry` protocol, effectively a map from schema `type` to a schema recipe (schema ast, `Schema` or `IntoSchema` instance).
+Schemas are looked up using a `malli.registry/Registry` protocol, which is effectively a map from schema `type` to a schema recipe (schema ast, `Schema` or `IntoSchema` instance).

 Custom `Registry` can be passed in to all/most malli public apis via the optional options map using `:registry` key.
 If omitted, `malli.core/default-registry` is used.